takahideiwai/RSA/readme.md

-## RSA Public-Key Encryption and Signature Lab
+## RSA Public-Key Encryption and Signature Lab -Test
 ### Description of the scenario
 RSA (RivestShamirAdleman) is one of the first public-key cryptosystems and is widely used for secure communication.
 The RSA algorithm first generates two large random prime numbers, and then use them to generate public and private key pairs, which can be used to do encryption, decryption, digital signature generation, and digital signature verification.
 ### Target Audience